-From high-performance sports gear to prototype airplanes to mechanical birds, lightweight filaments have arrived on the 3D printing scene and are here to stay.
+From high-performance sports gear to radio-control airplanes to mechanical birds, lightweight filaments have arrived on the 3D printing scene and are here to stay.
 With more brands at affordable prices, engineers and aeromodelling fans alike are now able to turn some hopes into reality when it comes to 3D printing ultra-lightweight parts.

 Foaming filaments, foaming granules, and ultra-lightweight filaments are lighter alternatives to PLA or PETG.
 If the weight of your project is an issue (and redesigning isn’t an option), you’ll be happy to know that new alternatives open up new possibilities for professionals and hobbyists.
 Let’s look at how.